Nitrokey/nitrokey-documentation/x230/firmware-update.md

 This confirms the content of the file is as expected.

 ### Procedure

+This is the actual update procedure.
+Usually the first two screens will not be shown - in that case please start from step 3.

 1. (Optional screen) Select "Ignore error and continue to default boot menu".